-One of the great things about developing for watchOS is that all of the development is done in Swift or Objective-C, just like with other iOS devices.
+One of the great things about developing for the watchOS is that all of the development is done in Swift or Objective-C just like with other iOS devices.
 The Apple Watch does have some different things that you need to consider before you jump into development.

 - The Apple Watch screen is very small.
 You are limited to 38mm or 42mm, depending on the size of the watch.
 This means you will not have a lot of space for unnecessary UI elements.
 Your interface will need to be compact and well organized.
 Also, due to the two sizes being close in size, you have to create one interface and have it look good on either size. - Sharing data between the phone and the watch requires some planning.
-With watchOS 3.0, Apple has made it even easier to share data.
-Primarily, Apple has enhanced the WCSession class.
-The use of this class is beyond the scope of this book. - WatchKit for watchOS 3.0 provides many different ways to interact with users not only through apps, but also through glances, actionable notifications, and complications.
+In watchOS 2.0, Apple added new methods to make data sharing easier than it used to be.
+Primarily, Apple has introduced the WCSession class.
+The use of this class is beyond the scope of this book. - WatchKit for watchOS 2.0 provides many different ways to interact with users not only through apps, but also through glances, actionable notifications, and complications.
 Well-written apps can take advantage of multiple interactions where it makes sense.
 These interactions are beyond the scope of this book.